 Failure was no longer only a possibility to them, but in their minds, failure became a fact.
 Realizing this reveals and reminds us of the source of our victory – God’s involvement and direction in our lives.
 Moses understood this and in Exodus 33:15, he told God, ‘If thy presence go not with me, carry us not up hence’ (KJV).

 Moses was only going where God would go with him.
 This is in contrast to the people who after realizing their grave mistake was rushing ahead and without God’s guidance (Numbers 14:44, 45).
-Using the analogy described in the section ‘Confronting Our Fears’, this is like riding without whistling where riding represents going forward, and whistling can represent guided forward movement.
+Using the analogy described in the section ‘Confronting Our Fears’, the people were ‘riding without whistling’ where riding represents going forward, and ‘without whistling’ can represent not receiving God’s guidance to move forward.
 So in Exodus 33:15 we see that Moses chose to moved forward (ride) while he listened to God’s voice (whistled).

 So with a heart of faith and fortified by God’s Word, the mind would be solely focused on letting the Holy Spirit guide.
 It was critical for the people to learn and reinforce a new sequence of steps in their problem solving approach if they were going to succeed.
 Maybe it is the same for us today.